 - Mind over Matter: In its physical forms, Chaos Header can fire waves of telekinetic energy that force push whatever they hit.
 They get more powerful with each new form, eventually escalating to outright telekinesis.

-- One-Winged Angel: Three times in the series does Chaos Header take on a dark and demonic physical form to battle Ultraman Cosmos.
+- One-Winged Angel: Three times in the series Chaos Header take on a dark and demonic physical form to battle Ultraman Cosmos.

 - The Power of Hate: Chaos Header manifests in physical forms if it has absorbed a sufficient amount of negative emotions.
 If not sacrificing a living being will do instead.